A Survey on Dialogue Summarization: Recent Advances and New Frontiers: Taxonomy

 \section{Taxonomy}

-In this section, we describe the taxonomy of dialogue summarization according to the domain of input dialogue, including meeting, chat, email thread, customer service, medical dialogue and other types of dialogue.
-Table \ref{tab:datasets} lists currently available datasets for dialogue summarization.
+In this section, we describe the taxonomy of dialogue summarization according to the domain of input dialogue, including meeting, chat, email thread, customer service and medical dialogue.
+Table \ref{tab:datasets} lists currently available datasets for these dialogue summarization researches.